diamant3/SYSIG/README.md

 <img width="480px" src="assets/sysig-no-bg.png" />

-*SYStem Information Gatherer*
+> *SYStem Information Gatherer*

 </div>

 ## Introduction

-This is a small and simple GUI tool to gather your computer information using python.
+This is a small and simple GUI tool to gather your computer's information using Python.

-This project is just for fun and to learn python/dearpygui, mostly copy paste(check [credits](#credits)) hehe :sweat_smile:
+This project is just for fun and to learn Python and DearPyGui, It's mostly copy and paste(check [credits](#credits)) hehe :sweat_smile:

 ## Sample